LukaHarambasic/harambasic.de/content/posts/almost-free-setup-for-ngos-startups-and-side-projects.md

 - become NGO to get G Suite and Slack Premium
 - if I would do it fulltime host most of the stuff myself, write own bots, host open source headless cms like strapi
 - Happy to pay if we are in the situation but would like to donate profits

+## Conclusion

+- Exchange what you feel good with
+- let me know if you want a deep dive in to one of the tools we use